Robert Leighton (bishop): University of Edinburgh

 Early in 1653, Leighton was appointed principal of the University of Edinburgh, and primarius professor of divinity.
 The position was originally supposed to be filled by William Colvill, but Colvill was unable to take possession of it, since he was in the Netherlands and so the position was declared vacant again, and Leighton appointed in Colvill's place.
 Leighton continued in this post until 1662, when he was succeeded by Colvill, who had since returned to Scotland.

-A considerable number of his Latin prelections and other addresses (published after his death) are remarkable for the purity and elegance of their Latinity, and their subdued and meditative eloquence.
-They are valuable instructions in the art of living a holy life rather than a body of scientific divinity.
-Throughout, however, they bear the marks of a deeply learned and accomplished mind, saturated with both classical and patristic reading, and like all his works they breathe the spirit of one who lived very much above the world.
+A considerable number of his Latin prelections and other addresses (published after his death) focused on instructions on living a holy life.
 While at the university and afterwards he wrote commentaries on New Testament books and his theological and expository lectures were also published, notably An Exposition of the Creed, Lord's prayer and Ten Commandments, Rules and Instructions for a Holy Life and A Modest Defence of Moderate Episcopacy.